Substance Abuse in Employees & Coworkers: How Can You Help?

 - Frequent or abnormally long bathroom breaks.

-- Turning in work that’s late, substandard, or not finished.
+- Turning in work that’s late, substandard, or unfinished.

 - Uncharacteristic or unpredictable mood swings.